zenml-io/zenml-projects/llm-peft-finetune/README.md

-# ☮️ Fine-tuning open source LLMs using MLOps pipelines
+# ☮️ Fine-tuning open source LLMs using MLOps pipelines with PEFT

-Welcome to your newly generated "ZenML LLM Finetuning project" project!
+Welcome to your newly generated "ZenML LLM PEFT Finetuning project" project!
 This is a great way to get hands-on with ZenML using production-like template.
 The project contains a collection of ZenML steps, pipelines and other artifacts and useful resources that can serve as a solid starting point for finetuning open-source LLMs using ZenML.